Kayto/AgonLight_GPIO/README.md

 **In progress.**

 This is a **double** 7 segment display linked to the Port C GPIOs for data and 2No.
 Port D GPIOs to do the multiplexing.
-To save space resistor networks are used instead of the 8No. resistors for the single digit PCB.
+To save space resistor networks are used instead of individual resistors.

 #### #4 - Moody. - tested working
 ![](https://github.com/Kayto/AgonLight_GPIO/blob/main/KiCad/%232_7Segment/%234_Moody_front.jpg)

 This is an RGB LED linked to the Port C GPIOs, 2No. push buttons are also provided.
-Not yet sure on how to modulate the output for the RGB but thats not holding me back.
-The two push buttons are to establish some input and mode switching capability.
-I may need to consider drivers for the RGB but waiting to get my hands dirty by breadboarding.
+The two push buttons on PC_3 and PC_4 are to establish some input and mode switching capability.

 ## The Code